List of Scooby-Doo, Where Are You! episodes: Season 3: Scooby's All-Stars (1978)

-The first eight episodes of the 16-episode third season of Scooby-Doo were broadcast under the Scooby-Doo, Where Are You! utilizing the original 1969 intro and outro.
+The first eight episodes of the 16-episode third season of Scooby-Doo were broadcast under the Scooby-Doo, Where Are You! name utilizing the original 1969 intro and outro.
 The revival series was cancelled on October 28, 1978, and the remaining eight episodes that were intended for the revival were instead broadcast during the Scooby's All-Stars block; all 16 were rerun during this block and later syndicated as part of The Scooby-Doo Show.
 See List of The Scooby-Doo Show episodes for entire season run and The Scooby-Doo Show for proper production credits.